 8.3.
 The team members may assist one another with bike repairs and maintenance, and with first aid on the route.

 8.4.
-The team members may not tow each other.
+The team members may or may not tow each other.

 9. Helmets and Riding Attire

 9.1.
 Only recognised hard shell cycling helmets complying with recognised standards will be acceptable.
-The Chief Commissaire will rule on the permitted use of any questionable helmets.
+The Race Organiser will rule on the permitted use of any questionable helmets.